o1-labs/rfcs/0010-zkapp-cli-lightnet-management.md

-# RFC for zkapp-cli enhancements to provide the local lightnet networks management
+# RFC for zkApp CLI enhancements to provide the local lightnet networks management

 Introduce new sub-commands to the existing zkapp CLI application to streamline the local lightnet networks management for development and testing purposes.